lairez/flint3-sys/README.md

 FLINT bindings for the Rust programming language using [bindgen](https://github.com/rust-lang/rust-bindgen).

-Since the API of FLINT evolves quickly, this crate always compile FLINT from source, it never tries to use a system library.
+Since the FLINT API evolves quickly, this crate always compiles FLINT from source and never attempts to use a system library.

 ## Versioning

-Versioning follows exactly FLINT's versions.
+This crate follows FLINT's versioning exactly.

-## Optional features
+## Optional Features

-    * `gmp-mpfr-sys` activates a dependency to the crate [gmp-mpfr-sys](https://crates.io/crates/gmp-mpfr-sys) and build FLINT against the libraries *gmp* and *mpfr* compiled by this crate.
-If this feature is *not* enabled, there is a system dependency on *gmp* and *mpfr*.
+- `gmp-mpfr-sys`: Enables a dependency on the [gmp-mpfr-sys](https://crates.io/crates/gmp-mpfr-sys) crate and builds FLINT against GMP and MPFR libraries compiled by it.
+If this feature is **not** enabled, there is a system dependency on GMP and MPFR.

-    * `force-bindgen` depends on [bindgen](https://github.com/rust-lang/rust-bindgen) as a build dependency and regenerate the bindings.
-This is useful for maintenance, see below.
+- `force-bindgen`: Adds [bindgen](https://github.com/rust-lang/rust-bindgen) as a build dependency and regenerates the bindings.
+Useful for maintenance (see below).

 ## Metadata

-This crate passes some metadata to its dependents:
+This crate passes the following metadata to its dependents:

-    * `DEP_FLINT_LIB_DIR` contains the path of the directory containing `libflint.a`.
+- `DEP_FLINT_LIB_DIR`: Path to the directory containing `libflint.a`.
-    * `DEP_FLINT_INCLUDE_DIR` contains the path directory containing FLINT's header, such as `DEP_FLINT_INCLUDE_DIR/flint/flint.h`.
+- `DEP_FLINT_INCLUDE_DIR`: Path to the directory containing FLINT headers, such as `DEP_FLINT_INCLUDE_DIR/flint/flint.h`.

-This is useful for a crate that needs to compile a C library which depends on FLINT.
-The mechanism is described in the [Cargo book](https://doc.rust-lang.org/cargo/reference/build-scripts.html#the-links-manifest-key).
+This is useful for crates that need to compile a C library depending on FLINT.
+See the [Cargo book](https://doc.rust-lang.org/cargo/reference/build-scripts.html#the-links-manifest-key) for more details.

 ## Licensing

-This crate is published under the MIT license.
+This crate is distributed under the MIT license.
-Note that FLINT itself is published under the LGPLv3 license.
+Note that FLINT itself is licensed under the LGPLv3.

 ## Architecture

-Making a `*-sys` crate involves some choices, as explained by [Kornel](https://kornel.ski/rust-sys-crate).
+Creating a `*-sys` crate involves several design decisions, as outlined by [Kornel](https://kornel.ski/rust-sys-crate).

-### Build from source?
+### Build from Source?

-FLINT is available in many package manager, so it would make sense to use the system library when available.
-Using *pkg-config* this is not difficult.
+While FLINT is available via many package managers, using the system library can introduce issues due to FLINT's unstable API.

-But does it make sense?
-Yes, this avoids compiling FLINT, but the API of FLINT is not very stable.
-So if we build against the system library, we need to run *bindgen* against the system headers.
-Not only this is slower than compiling FLINT (because not multithreaded), but it also means that the *flint3-sys* crate does not have a predictable API.
-Also, FLINT benefits from AVX2 instructions and many binary distributions of FLINT are compiled without them.
+Using *pkg-config* to link against a system-installed FLINT is straightforward, but building against it requires running *bindgen* on the system headers.
+This:

+    - Is slower (since *bindgen* is not multithreaded),
+    - Results in unpredictable APIs,
+    - May miss AVX2 optimizations, which are often not enabled in precompiled packages.

-For all theses reasons, we build FLINT from source.
+For these reasons, this crate builds FLINT from source.

-As for the dependencies of FLINT, *gmp* and *mpfr*, we can compile them from source, using the feature *gmp-mpfr-sys*, or using the system library.
-For performance, it makes sense to compile from source. *flint3-sys* does not expose any part of the API of these dependencies.
+For FLINT's dependencies (GMP and MPFR), you may choose to compile them from source (using the *gmp-mpfr-sys* feature) or rely on the system libraries.
+Compiling from source typically yields better performance.
+Note: *flint3-sys* does not expose any part of the GMP or MPFR APIs.

 ### *bindgen* in `build.rs`?

+There are two approaches:

-We can either run *bindgen* upstream and ship the resulting files in the repo, or run it in the build script.
+    1. Run *bindgen* upstream and ship the generated bindings.
+    2. Run *bindgen* in the build script.
-The first option is much faster, so this is the default.
-But it may cause some desynchronization issues.
-Indeed, the headers from which *bindgen* generated the bindings are not the headers that YOU will have on your computer after building FLINT.
-Indeed, parts of these headers are generated by FLINT's `./configure` script.
-For this reason, the configuration constants like `FLINT_HAVE_FFT_SMALL` make no sense.

-That being said, the `force-bindgen` crate features forces a call to *bindgen*.
+By default, the first option is used as it's much faster.
+However, it may lead to desynchronization: the headers used to generate the bindings are not necessarily the ones you'll have after building FLINT.
+Parts of FLINT's headers are generated by its `./configure` script, so constants like `FLINT_HAVE_FFT_SMALL` might not match.

+To regenerate bindings manually, enable the *force-bindgen* feature.

 ## Maintenance

-If it happens that you want to change the version of FLINT that is bundled, here is the procedure.
+To update the bundled version of FLINT:

-    1. Update the git submodule `./flint` appropriately.
+    1. Update the `./flint` submodule.
-    2. Run `KEEP_BINDGEN_OUTPUT=1 cargo build -F force-bindgen`.
-This will update the files `./bindgen/flint.rs` and `./bindgen/extern.c`.
+    2. Run `KEEP_BINDGEN_OUTPUT=1 cargo build -F force-bindgen` to regenerate `./bindgen/flint.rs` and `./bindgen/extern.c`.
-    3. Test everything you can.
+    3. Test thoroughly.
     4. Commit the changes.